liquichain/mv-liquichain-api/README.md

 ### eth_getBalance

-Returns the account balance of the specified address.
+Returns the account balance of the specified address, for the default token (id: 0).

 **Parameters**